-- All SCP staff has been provided equipment needed to work from home during the shelter-in-place period and are in communications with each other on a daily basis. - Following Governor Newsom's Executive Order N-25-30 (attached), public meetings and workshops will be held via teleconference or webinar (for workshops) to avoid gatherings that may lead to the spread of the virus. - Prior to the office closure, SCP headquarters was cleaned daily by internal staff with special attention to work surfaces, doors, chairs and other contact areas.
-This will continue until no longer recommended by the CDC. - Handwashing instructions and reminders have been placed in the wash areas, tissues and hand sanitizers have been placed throughout the office. - The financial impact on SCP is not yet well-determined.
+- A COVID-19 Emergency Consumer Protection Policy was approved by SCP management to protect SCP residential and non-residential customers who are experiencing a financial crisis due to the pandemic.
+All late-payment and precollection notices have been halted until May 31, 2020.
+SCP will not drop any eligible customers and has halted collection activity for eligible customers through May 31, 2020.
+The dates may be extended if the current situation extends later in the year. - All SCP staff has been provided equipment needed to work from home during the shelter-in-place period and teams are in communications with each other daily. - Following Governor Newsom's Executive Order N-25-30 (attached), public meetings and workshops will be held via teleconference or webinar (for workshops) to avoid gatherings that may lead to the spread of the virus.

+- Prior to the office closure, SCP headquarters was cleaned daily by internal staff with special attention to work surfaces, doors, chairs and other contact areas.
+This will continue until no longer recommended by the CDC. - The financial impact on SCP is not yet well-determined.
 Staff are actively studying changes needed for our load forecast and sales projections and will update the Committee and Board as we learn more over the coming months.